Honks and Consciousness

 “It’s intended to elicit an appropriate emotional memory,” Krishnamurthy says.
 “We look to faces to figure out situations, so his face is central.
 We repeated the image, because it catches the eye.
 And it has to be life-size, not larger than life, because it shouldn’t intrude into the conscious.
 It should work at an unconscious level.”

 This entry was posted on Thursday, March 25th, 2010 at 7:36 am and is filed under Risk, Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.